czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 On a higher level, I want to ask: how could search die?
 Are people suddenly going to stop looking for stuff online?
 How could that be?
-People are always going to need or want to search.
+People are always going to need or want to search unless we get to a point where [everybody knows exactly what they want](http://www.avc.com/a_vc/2003/10/search.html).
 It cannot die.
 Only a certain UX can die.
 I think new search engines are going to differentiate themselves by the content they index (like [teleportd's](http://teleportd.com) for user-uploaded photos) or a